notofonts/noto-docs/src/descriptions/NotoSansMultani.md

-Noto Sans Multani is a sans serif design for texts in the historical Multani script.
+Noto Sans Multani is a unmodulated (“sans serif”) design for texts in the historical Multani script.
 It has multiple weights, contains 53 glyphs, and supports 52 characters.